dxw/playbook/src/tech/support-and-on-call.md

 In order to support our clients, we ensure there is always a developer dedicated to working on support, and that the responsibility cycles around every developer at dxw.
-[There's a rota](https://github.com/dxw/support-rota) which is set at least three months in advance, which is also reflected in 10,000ft.
+[There's a rota](https://github.com/dxw/support-rota) which is set at least three months in advance, which is also reflected in Productive.

 #### Scheduling around client work